What you actually order

 RefDes ranges expand predictable spans while pathological ranges stay safe and visible for review.

 Fast Quote needs a real manufacturer part number and a nonzero quantity.
 DNP rows are skipped automatically.
+While a quote request is running, other open windows show the same in-progress state instead of launching a duplicate request.
 Partial success is fine — priced rows stay priced even if others fail.

 | Field | Written back to your row |